How Do I Get Started?

 - Must be a junior or senior in high school.

-- You must meet the requirements to enroll, which may involve taking an ICC academic assessment or achieving a specific score on the ACT or SAT.
-For information on the academic assessment
+- Must meet the requirements to enroll, which may involve taking an academic placement test.

-- Enroll in the class at the beginning of the semester.
-Retroactive credit is not permitted
+- Must enroll in classes at the beginning of the semester.

 Where Do I Take Early College Classes?